AdamWilsonLab/singularity-geospatial-r/README.md

 # Geospatial R
 This container builds upon the [rocker geospatial container](https://hub.docker.com/r/rocker/geospatial), which I ported to [Singularity here](https://singularity-hub.org/collections/4908).
 This repository/collection then adds additional packages.

+# Development Notes

+I started with [nickjer's very helpful example](https://github.com/nickjer/singularity-rstudio/blob/master/.travis.yml) and updated it to pull from the geospatial version of the versioned rocker stack instead of the repository based R.  This should make it easier to keep up to date.
+I also pulled from the

 # Useful Links